Canary Islands Beach Holiday Guide

-Blessed with a warm year-round temperature, the Canary Islands offer all the ingredients you need for an unforgettable beach holiday or honeymoon in a unique island location once considered the edge of the world.
+The Canary Islands offer all the ingredients you need for an unforgettable beach holiday in a unique island location that was once considered the edge of the world.

 The Canary Islands (or Islas Canarias) comprise Gran Canaria, Tenerife, Fuerteventura, Lanzarote, La Palma, La Gomera and El Hierro.
 These Spanish territorial islands are located in the Atlantic Ocean around 1100km from the Spanish mainland, but just 100km from the northwest coast of Africa.

-The most popular holiday playgrounds are rugged and mountainous Tenerife and Gran Canaria, each boasting several resorts, followed by the eco-friendly island of Lanzarote and Fuerteventura, which is famous for some of Europe’s top beaches and superb kite and windsurfing conditions.
+The most popular holiday playgrounds are rugged and mountainous Tenerife and Gran Canaria, each boasting several beach resorts, followed by the eco-friendly island of Lanzarote and Fuerteventura, which is famous for some of Europe’s top beaches and superb kite and windsurfing conditions.

 The small, undeveloped island of Gomera is often visited from Tenerife on a day drip, while the green island of La Palma is a favourite for walkers.
 Further afield lies windblown El Hierro, popular with hikers and scuba divers.

 Visit the Canary Islands in February to experience the colourful Carnival – one of the biggest and most colourful fiestas outside Rio de Janeiro.